umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 ---
-meta.Title: "Umbraco .Net Core Updates" meta.Description: "Updates and information related to the upcoming release of Umbraco .Net Core."
+meta.Title: "Umbraco .Net Core Updates" meta.Description: "Updates and information related to the upcoming release of Umbraco on .NET 5+."
 ---

-# Umbraco .NET Core
+# Umbraco on .NET 5+

 :::note
-This article is intended for keeping an overview of all the information, official as well as unofficial, currently available on the upcoming release of Umbraco .Net Core.
+This article is intended for keeping an overview of all the information, official as well as unofficial, currently available on the upcoming release of Umbraco on .NET 5.

-Are you aware of some information about Umbraco .Net Core that isn't already added to this list?
+Are you aware of some information about Umbraco on .NET 5 that isn't already added to this list?
 Please feel free to submit a Pull Request by using the **Edit this page** button at the top of this article.
 :::

-In this article you will find detailed instructions on [how to try out and test the current beta version of Umbraco .Net Core](#umbraco-9-net-core-beta).
+In this article you will find detailed instructions on [how to try out and test the current beta version of Umbraco on .NET 5](#umbraco-9-net-core-beta).
 You will also find a list of relevant links to official as well as unofficial resources on the upcoming release.

 ## Umbraco 9 Documentation